thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-6/notes/section-6.md

               dockerfile: Dockerfile-dev
   * There's another depenceny you can use: `args` for if you need to specify arguments defined in your Dockerfile

-* For ports, just provide the `ports` dependency under the service and provide a single value list of the ports you need
+* For ports, just provide the `ports` key under the service and provide a single value list of the ports you need
   * Remember, single value ports use dashes
+  * The value is a string, e.g. '3000:3000'

 * `depends_on` key
   * If you want container A to be started before starting container B, you provide this dependency to let docker compose know that.